1923 All-Ireland Senior Football Championship final: Post-match

-The 1923 final marked the end of the initial era of the rivalry between Dublin and Kerry.
-Dublin would not beat Kerry in the Championship again until the 1976 final.
+The 1923 final marked the end of the initial era of the Dublin–Kerry Gaelic football rivalry.
+Dublin would not beat Kerry in the championship again until the 1976 final.
 An attendance of 25,000 people was reported at the 1923 final.
-Dublin would not win another All-Ireland football title until 1942, the county's 19-year barren spell rivalled only by their team of the late 1990s and 2000s.
+Dublin would not win another All-Ireland SFC title until 1942, the county's 19-year barren spell rivalled only by their team of the late 1990s and 2000s.